bocoup/gaia-notes/devices.md

 make install-gaia;
 ```

+### Troubleshooting

 #### Stuck in FTU flow on the ZTE

-If your radio doesn't work on the ZTE sometimes its possible to get stuck in the FTU flow
+If your radio doesn't work on the ZTE sometimes its possible to get stuck in
-while the device is looking for wireless networks.
+the FTU flow while the device is looking for wireless networks.
+This can be
-This can be prevent you from getting to the settings to turn on remote debugging.
+prevent you from getting to the settings to turn on remote debugging.
+If this
-If this happens run the following command and restart the device.
+happens run the following command and restart the device.
+During startup for a
-During startup for a short period, the phone is always reachable by adb.
+short period, the phone is always reachable by adb.

 ```bash
 adb wait-for-device ; adb shell stop b2g; NOFTU=1 make reset-gaia